open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 {algorithm}-{misc}
 ```

 `algorithm` generally denotes the abbreviation for the paper and its version.
-For example:
+E.g.:

-- `relative-loc` : The different word is concatenated by dashes `'-'`
+- `relative-loc`
 - `simclr`
 - `mocov2`

-`misc` offers some other algorithm related information.
+`misc` provides some other algorithm-related information.
+E.g.:

 - `npid-ensure-neg`
 - `deepcluster-sobel`

+Different words are connected with dashes `-`.

 ### Module information